RocketChat/Rocket.Chat/.changeset/wicked-socks-hide.md

 ---
-"@rocket.chat/meteor": patch
+"@rocket.chat/meteor": minor
-"@rocket.chat/core-typings": patch
+"@rocket.chat/core-typings": minor
-"@rocket.chat/rest-typings": patch
+"@rocket.chat/rest-typings": minor
 ---

-feat: Added new callout in the subscription page to inform users of subscription upgrade eligibility when applicable.
+Add new callout in the subscription page to inform users of subscription upgrade eligibility when applicable.